Vincentmask/haosheng-webdev-labs/reflection.md

 Nope

+### css-grid

+#### ❏Were you able to complete the exercises on your own or did you use the videos or the solutions for help?

+Yes

+#### ❏ How helpful did you find the exercises in this section?
+Was there one exercise that was particularly helpful?

+The layout part 1 was fun

+#### ❏ Was there something that you wish had been explained better?

+N/A, everything is good

+#### ❏ Were there other exercises that might have helped you learn this week’s topic a little better?

+Nope in this section

 ### Bootstrap

 #### ❏Were you able to complete the exercises on your own or did you use the videos or the solutions for help?

+Nope, this one is quite easy, just need to checked the bootstrap website

 #### ❏ How helpful did you find the exercises in this section?
 Was there one exercise that was particularly helpful?

+Overall everything is pretty helpful

 #### ❏ Was there something that you wish had been explained better?

+N/A

 #### ❏ Were there other exercises that might have helped you learn this week’s topic a little better?

+No in this one

 ### Javascript